A simple bedtime ritual helps you unwind

 - The flickering light of a candle.

 - The infusion of herbs in a cup of tea.

-It creates a chance to be more mindful.
-It encourages gratitude.
+It creates a chance to be more mindful, and encourages gratitude.

 Creating a small space in the evening is something to look forward to before sleep.

 I’ve been seeing Tracy on and off for over 5 years.
 I always leave my appointments (both in person or remotely) feeling refreshed and ready to take on the world!
-She’s helped not just me but my kids as well.
-I’m always recommending her to friends and family who have been struggling with an ailment that hasn’t been resolved in the general medicinal way.
-She incorporates not just homeopathy but loads of other holistic ways of living into her life and shares them with others – taking the burden of research off my shoulders.
+She incorporates not just homeopathy but loads of other holistic ways of living into her life and shares them with others.